panacloud-modern-global-apps/full-stack-serverless-cdk/step20_cloudwatch/step00_cloudwatch_alarm/README.md

 # How to Set a cloudwatch alarm using CDK

-This step will add a cloudwatch alarm on a mertic.
+This step will add a cloudwatch alarm on a mertic.You can view an alarm in AWS cloudwatch alarm pannel after deploying the code.

 >![Cloudwatch Alarm](img/cloudwatchAlarm.png)